 By the late 1990ies the library was relocated once again.
 Today it has found its final home in the new build lecture building at Von-Lade-Straße.

-On the 01.01.2013 the library collection of the Library of Geisenheim University includes about 120,000 items allocated at the main library and the institute libraries.
+On January 01st, 2013 the library collection of the Library of Geisenheim University includes about 120,000 items allocated at the main library and the institute libraries.